SEC Compensation Clawback Rules

 Short answer: realistically, companies will need to have compliant policies implemented by midyear fiscal 2023.

 Long answer: The new rule will become effective 60 days following publication of the release in the Federal Register.
 However, exchanges will be required to file proposed listing standards no later than 90 days following publication of the release in the Federal Register, and the proposed listing standards must be effective no later than one year after Federal Register publication.
-Each listed Issuer will be required to adopt a clawback policy no later than 60 days after the effective date of the applicable exchange standards.
+Each listed Issuer will need to adopt a clawback policy no later than 60 days after the applicable exchange standards’ effective date.

 What and Where Do Companies File?

-All exchange listed companies will be required to file their written compensation recovery policies as exhibits to their Form 10K, and indicate in check boxes on their annual reports (i) whether their financial statements included in the filing reflect a correction of an error to previously issued financial statements and (ii) whether these corrections are restatements that required a clawback recovery analysis.
+All exchange-listed companies are going to need to file their written compensation recovery policies as shown to their Form 10K, and show in check boxes on their annual reports (i) whether their financial statements included in the filing reflect a correction of an error to previously issued financial statements and (ii) whether these corrections are restatements that essential a clawback recovery analysis.

-- the aggregate amount that remains outstanding and any outstanding amounts due from any current or former named executive officer for 180 days or more;
+- The aggregate amount that stays outstanding and any outstanding amounts due from any former or current named executive officer for 180 days or more;

 Other Interesting Observations: